dudelis/K2Field.ServiceBroker.EmailTemplate/README.md

 At the moment, there is no installer.
 To be developed later.

 ## Disclaimer
 The code is provided as is.
-If you want to contribute, please, read the [Contributing Guidelines](CONTRIBUTING.md)
+If you want to contribute, please, read the [Contribution Guidelines](K2Field.ServiceBroker.EmailTemplate/CONTRIBUTING.md)

 ## License